Sep 16, 2021

 All customers must submit an application for fiber service in order to receive a cost estimate.

 Contact your retailer.
 Do not contact PUD 3, as this will delay the restoration of your service.
+Your retail service provider will work with us to restore services, if needed.

 We can’t sell directly to a customer.
 Only one of the retail service providers who use the extra space on our system can do that.

-And Hey!
-That creates jobs for local internet, cable and phone companies – being able to give people really fast internet service, great telephone, and even TV
+And Hey! that creates jobs for local internet, cable and phone companies – being able to give people really fast internet service, great telephone, and even TV

 Doing things the old way just wasn’t working out.
 It was really expensive and not as secure as a state-of-the-art system needs to be.
 A patchwork of phone lines and copper data circuits really doesn’t do the job when you need to keep an eye on a modern electricity distribution system.

 Think about when people first got electricity.
 All they really wanted was to have lights, and maybe a pump for water.
-Then they got an electric cook stove, a refrigerator, clothes washer, and wham!
-Their electrical service was overwhelmed.
+Then they got an electric cook stove, a refrigerator, clothes washer, and wham! their electrical service was overwhelmed.

 Just like bringing electricity to new customers, the demand for fast broadband service is going through the roof.
 The PUD’s fiber optic network is designed so that it can be quickly upgraded to meet the needs of the voracious bandwidth hog: our homes.